 This is a small but often overlooked aspect of aptitude testing.
 Test-takers spend very little time thinking about how to solve — they are usually reading and writing in auto-pilot mode, with very little pure thinking time between the two.

 It might seem like a waste of time but a couple of minutes spent thinking, which will always seem like an eternity, will save you 10-15 minutes spent in solving sets twice!

 Think of the structuring an LR set as similar to preparing the plan of a building — one does not start assembling the bricks to build a structure without a plan.

 All conditions are not equal

-The next set we can look at same is SET 5.
+The next set we can look at is SET 5.

 One of the keys to effective representation is to not to always view it as a matrix, especially when are many things to map as is the case with this SET.

-When faced with such a set, try to visualise the representation as a set of rows in the final format that you want the data.
+When faced with such a set, try to visualize the representation as a set of rows in the final format that you want the data.

 What do you want in this case for each guy?